libktx/ktx/async/README.md

 Other asynchronous operations utilities include:
 - `schedule` and `interval` functions were added to simplify LibGDX `Timer` API.
 Normally it requires the user to extend an abstract class - these utility functions allow to use idiomatic Kotlin lambdas syntax.
+- `HttpRequestResult` is a thread-safe wrapper of `HttpResponse` that reads and caches HTTP response content.
+These objects are returned by the coroutines-based HTTP requests API.

 ### Usage examples